 - Whether he is on potassium supplements, salt substitutes, and such additives that are high in potassium.

-- Whether he has or had any kidney problem.
+- Whether he has had any kidney problems.

 Physical examination

-- General finding may show muscle weakness and fatigue.
+- The general finding may show muscle weakness and fatigue.

 - Slow heart rate (bradycardia)